sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.0.3 =
+* LinkedIn now able to link to either individual or company profile
+* Improved styling of link button hints

 = 1.0.2 =
 * Fixed issue with preview icons not appearing in admin on some hosts
 * Updated readme